blahner/BOLDMomentsDataset/README.md

 the manuscript is kept in their appropriate locations in the BMD repository under ./derivatives.

 ### Third party imports
-The scripts make heavy use of following third party imports (among others):
+The scripts make heavy use of the following third party imports (among others):
 - nilearn
 - nibabel
 - scipy